 Preschool Storytimes at Local Bookshops – I wrote this list of two weeks’ worth of preschool storytimes in the Twin Cities during the dead of this past winter, but it could come in just as handy during a spell of scorching days.
 Some of the story spots included on the list are Choo Choo Bob’s Train Store (along with its lovely free train table play area), Wild Rumpus Books, Red Balloon Bookshop, and many of the local Barnes and Noble host storytimes.

-Grocery Shopping! – Joy included this on her original list because she might be in the small minority of parents that relish grocery shopping with their small children.
-There’s no arguing that grocery stores are generally cool and comfortable in a heat wave, and Joy offers you this cute printable toddler grocery list to take along to the store.
+Grocery Shopping! – Once upon a time, Joy loved grocery shopping as a family (no so much after baby #4).
+However, sometimes its a necessity, and there’s no arguing that grocery stores are generally cool and comfortable in a heat wave.
+To make the whole process more of an adventure, the Toddler Toddler website offers this cute printable toddler grocery list to take along to the store.

 Finally, the City of Minneapolis has complied their own PDF list of air-conditioned buildings.